jachymjanousek/osx-blue-filter/README.md

 - Green: 64
 - Blue: 0

-Close the color picer dialog and now you are ready to use this "App" as shortcut to toggle blue light filter
+Close the color picker dialog and now you are ready to use this "App" as shortcut to toggle blue light filter

 ## Disclaimer